Work, Laugh, Repeat: How Technology Contributes to a Funnier World

-Rock, Roll and Laugh Your Way to the Top
+Rock, Roll & Laugh Your Way to the Top!

-Greg’s show provides a hilarious look at today’s corporate environment and the latest tools used to conduct business.
-Indeed, Greg’s client list includes such corporate heavyweights as McDonald’s, Microsoft, Motorola, IBM, Verizon Wireless, United Airlines and Cisco Systems.
+Greg’s two keynotes – “Work, Laugh, Repeat” and “Rock, Roll & Laugh Your Way to the Top” - provide hilarious looks at today’s corporate environment and the latest tools used to conduct business.
+Indeed, Greg’s client list includes such corporate heavyweights as McDonald’s, Microsoft, General Motors, IBM, Hyatt Hotels, United Airlines and Cisco Systems.
 What sets Greg apart from other corporate entertainers is his ability—and willingness—to customize material for his audience while working within the parameters of the corporate environment.
 That means no profanity or politically incorrect material.
-“That’s never been a part of my show anyway,” says Greg.
+“That’s never been a part of my show anyway,” Greg recently told a reporter.

 When Greg hits the stage he already has perused the company’s Internet site, combed the internal message boards and even sifted through numerous PowerPoint presentations.
 “There is no such thing as too much information,” Greg says.
 “I know corporate audiences like to laugh at themselves so the more ammunition I get, the funnier it will be.
 Just don’t give me a 10-K report.
 There is NOTHING funny about that.”

 Greg’s preparation always includes a conference call with company executives and, in some cases, an onsite visit.

 John Hancock: You sell the U.S. Global Leader Growth Fund.
 Is there a U.S. Regional Follower Growth Fund as well?

 Michigan Realtors Assoc.: Your organization has been around since 1915?
 What kind of sessions did realtors attend at the 1915 convention?
 “The do’s and dont’s of selling that log cabin!”